 In the Life and Legacy of a Buddhist Master one of Dipa Ma´s student tells the story of having given Dipa Ma a pair of socks.
-I presume it is these same socks as seen in the picture.
-When Dipa returned to India she left them folded neatly on the bed.
-This showed the way Dipa did not believe anything belonged to her.
+The are the ones she is wearing in the photo.
+But when Dipa returned to India she left them folded neatly on the bed.
+Her student was so shocked by this as the socks were a gift.
+However, it clearly showed the way Dipa did not believe anything belonged to her.
 She did not take anything for granted or make assumptions.

 When we left Dipa walked us back to the driver who was waiting for us.
-Even despite the busy traffic, Dipa stood out like a light.
+Even despite the busy traffic, Dipa stood out like a light amongst all the busy traffic.
 She waved good-bye and gently said, “I will miss you.”

 “Wow, miss me?” , I thought.

-Dipa had never met me before but she was so unreserved.
+For while Dipa had never met me before, she was so unreserved in her feelings and gestures.
 Her words were exactly like those of a mother when we parted.

-Riding the train back to Delhi, I experienced the same routine with a wilted rose, the cutlet for dinner and the corn flakes at breakfast.
-My mind of course drifted back to my visit; a visit that was so clear.
+Riding the train back into Delhi, I experienced the same routine.
+The wilted rose, the cutlet for dinner and the corn flakes at breakfast.
+My mind of course drifted back over our visit; a visit that was so clear.
 A simple, quiet lunch with a relaxed chat.

 Lunch, tea, cookies, rest and finally saying good-bye.
-All with a feeling that life can and could be lived this simple, clear way.
+An example of the way each day can be lived in a simple, clear way.